 - Otology

-- o Acute onset facial nerve palsy with SOM or mastoid findings
+- Acute onset facial nerve palsy with SOM or mastoid findings

-- o Acute mastoiditis
+- Acute mastoiditis

 - Complications of cholesteatoma, or mastoiditis (epidural abscess)

 - Rhinology

 - o Control of sudden CSF leak from nose after trauma or surgery

 - Life threatening epistaxis

-- o Complications of fungal sinusitis
+- Complications of fungal sinusitis

 - ORIF of midface fractures

 - General ENT

 - ORIF Mandible fractures

-- o Foreign body in the esophagus
+- Foreign body in the esophagus

 - Foreign body in the airway

-- o Hemorrhage in post op tonsil or adenoid, or neck
+- Hemorrhage in post op tonsil or adenoid, or neck

-- o T & A for severe OSA with significant desats., especially Sickle Cells
+- T & A for patients with signs/symptoms of severe OSA (i.e. History of desaturations, obvious dyspnea, clinically significant sleep apnea).
+Due to the absence of sleep studies, we will rely on physician's judgement as to the presence of such findings.

-- o Bilateral myringotomy is very rare select ill children
+- Bilateral myringotomy is very rare select ill children

 - Airway

 - Tracheostomy for failure to extubate

 - Bronchoscopy for balloon dilatation to avoid a trach

-- o Removal of an airway stent
+- Removal of an airway stent

-- o Botox for severe life threaten aspiration
+- Botox for severe life threaten aspiration

-- Bronchoscopy for collapsed lung despite aggressive pulm management

-- Emergency intubation
+- Bronchoscopy for collapsed lung despite aggressive pulm management - Emergency intubation